NEUR5011 Neurological Disorders

 - Contact hours

-- Lectures 1 hour per week
+- Lectures 2 consecutive hours (1 hour lecture, 1 hour discussion) per week

 - This unit is recognised by the University as a service learning unit.
 Service learning refers